Who Was Ted Bundy?

 Theodore "Ted" Bundy (November 24, 1946 to January 24, 1989) was a 1970s serial murderer, rapist and necrophiliac.
 He was executed in Florida's electric chair in 1989.
 His case has since inspired many novels and films about serial killers.

 While a student at the University of Washington, Bundy fell in love with a wealthy, pretty young woman from California.
 She had everything that he wanted: money, class and influence.
 He was devastated by their breakup.
-Many of his later victims resembled his college girlfriend—attractive students with long, dark hair.
-His killings also usually followed a gruesome pattern.
-He often raped his victims before beating them to death.
+Many of Ted's later victims resembled his college girlfriend—attractive students with long, dark hair.

-He graduated from University of Washington with a degree in psychology in 1972 and had been accepted to law school in Utah.
 By the mid 1970s, Bundy had transformed himself, becoming more outwardly confident and active in social and political matters.
-Bundy even got a letter of recommendation from the Republican governor of Washington after working on his campaign.
+He even got a letter of recommendation from the Republican governor of Washington after working on his campaign.

 Ted Bundy’s Victims